Swallowing Difficulties

 What are some common signs of trouble swallowing?

-- Feeling of food stuck in throat when eating or drinking
+• complaining of food sticking in the throat when eating or drinking

-- Holding food in the cheeks or back of mouth after swallowing on the weak side
+• holding food in the cheek or back of the mouth after swallowing (usually on the person’s weaker side)

 Are there exercises I can do to make my swallow stronger?